-Are you tired of wasting money on paintbrushes?
+Are you tired of wasting money on paint brushes?
 Sick of throwing them away after only a few uses?
-These 7 simple paintbrush tips are guaranteed to make your brushes last longer.
+Today I’m sharing my grandfather’s best paint brush tips and tricks with you.
+We’ll learn how to clean paint brushes so you’ll never have to throw away another brush again!

 For your convenience, this post contains affiliate links to supplies or tools I used to complete this project.
 Purchases made using these links help support the Saws on Skates website and allow me to share more DIY projects. and DIY tips with you.
 There is no cost to you for using these links.
 Click here to visit my site policies.

-From even before I was born my grandparents owned a six-family apartment building.
+For as long as I can remember my grandparents owned a six-family apartment building.
 My grandfather was the landlord and “Mr. Fixit”.
 He did all the maintenance from electrical work to prepping apartments for new tenants.

-Part of prepping an apartment for a new tenant meant giving each room a fresh coat of paint.
+Prepping an apartment for a new tenant meant giving each room a fresh coat of paint.
 And there were LOTS of rooms.
-A typical flat consisted of a “parlor”, living room, kitchen, pantry, bathroom, four bedrooms and a “back kitchen” or laundry room.
+Each flat had a parlor, living room, kitchen, pantry, bathroom, four bedrooms and a back kitchen or laundry room.
 As soon as I had my driver’s license I was enlisted to help with the painting duties.
 I’m not saying I’m an expert painter, but I have A LOT of painting experience.

-Before we go any further with our look at paintbrush tips we need a quick brush anatomy lesson.
+Before we go any further with our look at the best way to clean paint brushes we need a quick lesson in paint brush anatomy.
 The bristles apply the paint and the metal part or ferrule connects the bristles to the handle.
 We want paint on the bristles NOT in the ferrule.

 Remove Excess Paint